 Interest rate risk arises from the possibility that the value of, or cash flows related to, a financial instrument will vary as a result of changes in market interest rates.
 The Company manages its financial instruments with the objective of mitigating any potential interest rate risks.
 The interest rates on the Company's mortgages receivable are fixed for the term.
 Therefore, the Company is not exposed to significant cash flow interest rate risk.
-As at March 31, 2021, the Company's mortgages receivable are subject to fair value interest rate risk as a decrease or increase in market interest rates will decrease or increase the fair value of the fixed rate financial asset.
-Any change in market interest rates will however have no impact on the Company's cash flows or comprehensive income for the year as mortgages receivable carry a fixed rate of interest.
+As at March 31, 2023, the Company's mortgages receivable are subject to fair value interest rate risk as a decrease or increase in market interest rates will decrease or increase the fair value of the fixed rate financial asset.
+Any change in market interest rates will however have no impact on the Company's cash flows or comprehensive income for the year as mortgages receivable are carry a fixed rate of interest.

-The Company is exposed to interest rate risk on its line of credit and loan payable as they carry a variable rate of interest.
-The impact on total comprehensive income if interest rates had been 1% higher or lower for the three months ended March 31, 2021 would be approximately \$600.
+The Company is exposed to interest rate risk on its line of credit as it carries a variable rate of interest.
+The impact on total comprehensive income if interest rates had been 1% higher or lower for the period ended March 31, 2023 would be approximately \$16,000.